๐ Table of Contents

 Performance

 Zed's Rust-based, GPU-accelerated engine is genuinely faster.
-Cold startup is under 0.5 seconds vs VS Code's 2โ4 seconds.
+Cold startup is under 0.5 seconds vs VS Code's 2-4 seconds (which can balloon to 5-10 seconds with dozens of extensions installed, as most developers have).
 Large files (10,000+ lines) open instantly.
 Scrolling is butter-smooth even in files with heavy syntax highlighting.
 Community reports consistently praise Zed's performance โ it feels like using Sublime Text with modern features.

 u/rust_dev_2026 on Reddit: "Zed is the first editor since Sublime Text 2 that feels fast.
 VS Code has gotten slower every year.
 I open a 50K-line JSON file in Zed and it's instant.
 VS Code chokes for 5 seconds."